 Dining Package for Oogie Boogie Bash

 There is a dining package available for the Frightfully Fun Parade.
 This link shares all about it.

 A few notes:

 - My friend, Emily, from Magical Kinda Mama, did the dining package on opening night of Oogie Boogie Bash.
 When she arrived, she was told that the reservations made online won’t guarantee an upgrade (we knew this) and that the parade dining packages are open to all guests, with or without a reservation.
-With only 100 guests allowed in, this makes this experience a little tricky.

 - Essentially, to ensure you grab a spot for this package, you should go directly to Wine Country Trattoria as soon as you enter the park during the “mix in” time.

 - The set up for this dining option seems a little messy, so I’ll update this post if Disney makes any changes to the process.

 - The dining package viewing section is now located near Blue Sky Cellar.